2010 AAA 400: Race

 The race, the twenty-eighth out of a total of thirty-six in the season, began at 1:00 p.m.
 EDT and was televised live in the United States on ESPN.
 Prior to the race, weather conditions were partly cloudy with the air temperature around 70 °F. Dan Schafer, pastor of Calvary Assembly of God in Hightstown, New Jersey, began pre-race ceremonies, by giving the invocation.
-Next, Mercury recording artist Jessie James performed the national anthem, and Marke Dickinson, senior vice president of AAA Mid-Atlantic, gave the command for drivers to start their engines.
+Next, Mercury recording artist Jessie James performed the national anthem, and Marke Dickinson, senior vice president of American Automobile Association, gave the command for drivers to start their engines.

 Jeff Burton managed to gain twenty-five positions to finish second in the race.

 Jimmie Johnson retained his pole position lead into the first corner, followed by A. J. Allmendinger in the second position.
 Denny Hamlin, who started fourth, had fallen into fifth by the second lap.
 One lap later, Juan Pablo Montoya moved into fourth, as Ryan Newman emerged in twelfth.
 After the seventh lap, Johnson remained in first, as Jeff Gordon moved into thirteenth.
 Allmendinger emerged in first after passing Johnson on lap 14.
 Mark Martin had gained the most positions, with eleven, by the eighteenth lap.
 On lap 23, Allmendinger remained the leader ahead of Johnson and Martin Truex Jr. Allmendinger began putting other drivers a lap behind by lap 24, with Mike Bliss.
 After 28 consecutive laps under the green flag, Allmendinger was 1.2 second ahead of Johnson in the second position.
 Joe Nemechek was put a lap down on lap 31; Bobby Labonte followed Nemechek six laps later.

 Allmendinger's lead of 1.2 seconds was reduced to nothing when the pace car was on track for the first caution.
 It was given because a cover for one of a caution light's cover had loosened.
 When the drivers made pit stops, Allmendinger remained the leader, but Johnson lost three positions, falling to fifth.
 Tony Stewart was the only team to change only two tires, which resulted him to move toward the front of the grid.
 However, once the race resumed he was losing positions quickly.
 Gordon, who started fifteenth, had gained seven positions to eighth by lap 47.
 The second caution followed three laps later because David Reutimann collided into the wall after contact from Newman.
 Reutimann's car sustained only minor damages.
 Kevin Harvick went to pit road under the caution, in which afterward his rear tire changer fell and hurt his wrist.
 Allmendinger led on the restart, ahead of Martin Truex Jr. in second.
 On lap 61, Montoya moved into the third position after passing Greg Biffle.